 Ready or not, consumers are talking about your business

-Whether a business chooses to manage their reputation online or not, consumers are talking about their favorite and not-so-favorite businesses.
-If a business simply ignores their reputation online, the consequences can be detrimental.
+Whether a business chooses to manage its reputation online or not, consumers are talking about their favorite and not-so-favorite businesses.
+If a business ignores its reputation online, the consequences can be detrimental.

-Unmanaged negative responses can create an angry mob mentality and bad word of mouth spreads like wildfire.
-While a business may not realize how exactly one instance can affect their online reputation, it is possible that only one negative post on a highly ranked site can actually be what shows up near the top of a search results page when a consumer searches for that business’s name.
+Unmanaged negative responses can create an angry mob mentality, and bad word of mouth spreads like wildfire.
+While a business may not realize how exactly one instance can affect its online reputation, it is possible that only one negative post on a highly ranked site can be what shows up near the top of a search results page when a consumer searches for that business’s name.

 Consumers Control the Conversation and Everyone’s Feedback Matters

 Social media is a two-way conversation — businesses can no longer broadcast the message they want people to see.
-There is a democratic nature to social, with brands, consumers and everyone having an equal voice in a shared space.
-Customers can rave about a business or let everyone know they had a terrible experience.
+There is a democratic nature to social, with brands, consumers, and everyone having an equal voice in a shared space.
+Customers can rave about a business or tell everyone they had a terrible experience.
 Social networks have dramatically changed the way businesses communicate.
 Today, consumers can converse with brands and vice versa as if they were talking to a friend.
-As a result, businesses have had to become more personable than simply a business entity and manage their social presence in a manner that reflects as such.
+As a result, businesses have had to become more personable than simply a business entity and manage their social presence to reflect as such.

 Reputation drives conversion

 What people see online matters.
-Approximately 74% of customers trust online reviews as much as personal recommendations—this is a huge shift in thinking that has become more prominent as time goes on.
+Approximately 74% of customers trust online reviews as much as personal recommendations—this is a massive shift in thinking that has become more prominent as time goes on.
 This trust in reviews translates to dollars, as customers put their money where their trust is.
-A Harvard Business School study found that a restaurant that sees a one star increase on Yelp will see revenues increase anywhere from five to nine per cent.
+A Harvard Business School study found that a restaurant that sees a one-star increase on Yelp will see revenues increase anywhere from five to nine percent.

-As discussed previously, many businesses find that cultivating their digital profile on their own is too time consuming.
-There are reputation monitoring tools that make keeping up with customers way easier, saving time and money.
-Whatever your business does, it is essential that you are not perceived to be ignoring your customers online.
-The worst thing your business can do is appear unresponsive.
+As discussed previously, many businesses find that cultivating their digital profile on their own is too time-consuming.
+Reputation monitoring tools make keeping up with customers way more effortless, saving time and money.
+Whatever your business does, you mustn’t be perceived as ignoring your customers online, and the worst thing your business can do is appear unresponsive.

 What makes a good online reputation?

 Being present (listed online) and having a good reputation (reviews and reputation management) go hand in hand.
-Not being listed on a reference site customers use is just as bad as having bad reviews on that site.
-Building a consistent online presence and a positive reputation is important for both consumers and search engines.
-Some of the most important aspects of the online footprint include:
+Not being listed on a reference site customers use is just as bad as having bad reviews.
+Building a consistent online presence and a positive reputation is essential for consumers and search engines.
+Some of the most critical aspects of the online footprint include: